-- 1. Educational material (video clips, video lectures, whitepapers) - a.
-To explain the importance of latency compared to bandwidth and packet loss

-Identifying and adopting a mass-market test for network latency behavior can help stimulate the inclusion of network latency as a feature in descriptions of Internet service provision.

-- b.
-Aimed at vendor and operator audiences - c.
-The RITE project has a relevant deliverable due this autumn.

-2. Developing a latency under load metric

-- a.
-This could be pursued in the IP Performance Metrics working group at the IETF where a relevant milestone could be added to the charter if there was a draft describing what is needed, and providing a specific statement of applicability. - b.
-A useful metric must quantify things that somehow strongly correlate with userperceived quality.

-3. Latency/cross-layer interactions research group

-- a.
-This needs someone to draft a coherent charter. - b.
-This could include work on updating host implementation recommendations.

-4. Routing and topology metric

-- a.
-More data is needed to determine whether this is a problem. - b.
-The ratio of geographic distance to network distance (stretch) could be a useful metric.

-5. Tooling initiatives

-- a.
-This may involve working with speedtest.net. - b.
-This may involve working with the Large-Scale Measurement of Broadband Performance (LMAP) Working Group in IETF.
+- 1. Educational material (video clips, video lectures, whitepapers) - (a) To explain the importance of latency compared to bandwidth and packet loss - (b) Aimed at vendor and operator audiences - (c) The RITE project has a relevant deliverable due this autumn. - 2.
+Developing a latency under load metric - (a) This could be pursued in the IP Performance Metrics working group at the IETF where a relevant milestone could be added to the charter if there was a draft describing what is needed, and providing a specific statement of applicability. - (b) A useful metric must quantify things that somehow strongly correlate with user-perceived qualitv. - 3.
+Latency/cross-layer interactions research group - (a) This needs someone to draft a coherent charter. - (b) This could include work on updating host implementation recommendations. - 4.
+Routing and topology metric - (a) More data is needed to determine whether this is a problem. - (b) The ratio of geographic distance to network distance (stretch) could be a useful metric. - 5.
+Tooling initiatives - (a) This may involve working with speedtest.net [2]. - (b) This may involve working with the Large-Scale Measurement of Broadband Performance (LMAP) Working Group in IETF. - 6.
+New definition of ECN semantics

-6. New definition of Explicit Congestion Notification (ECN) semantics a.
-This is intended to improve the incentives for ECN deployment.

-7. Conflict between latency and other priorities

-- For example, it is proving hard to remove the latency impact of Transport Layer Security (TLS) that is used to encrypt web traffic, which must be weighed against growing calls for ubiquitous encryption. - b.
-These trade-offs could be addressed in an architectural document.
+- (a) This is intended to improve the incentives for ECN deployment. - 7.
+Conflict between latency and other priorities - (a) For example, it is proving hard to remove the latency impact of Transport Layer Security (TLS) that is used to encrypt web traffic, which must be weighed against growing calls for ubiquitous encryption. - (b) These trade-offs could be addressed in an architectural document.